 The Blazing Donkey in the wonderfully-named Ham, Sandwich, is also excellent for people travelling with pets.
 Most of the accommodation is in a recently-converted stable block but there are some rooms in the historic main building.
 The locally-sourced food is excellent and dogs can join their owners for a meal in both the restaurant and bar.

 History lovers should try the Bell Hotel in Sandwich, which dates back to Tudor times and overlooks the River Stour.
 But if you’d prefer to go self-catering, check out the properties offered by Deal Holiday Lets.
 They specialise in Deal, Sandwich and the surrounding towns and villages and have something to suit every budget.
+The peaceful Cinque Ports Snug, for example, is perfect for dog owners.

 How do I get to Dover, Deal & Sandwich?